A topic from the subject of Electrolysis in Chemistry.

 • The amount of substance produced at each electrode is directly proportional to the amount of charge passed through the solution.

-• The equivalent weight of a substance is the mass of the substance that will react with or produce a specific amount of electricity.
+• The equivalent weight of a substance is the mass of the substance that will react with or produce one mole of electrons (equivalent to one Faraday of charge).

 First Law of Electrolysis (Quantitative Law)